dan-nagle/h2m/README.txt

 ClangConfig.cmake files which will provide all the needed variables to complete a build.
 If these files do not exist, manual paths to library and header files can be specified.
-Because the h2mbuild.sh script must change directories, always run it as ./h2mbuild.sh.
+Because the h2mbuild.sh script may change directories, always run it as ./h2mbuild.sh.
 It will not work correctly if run from a different working directory (although it will not cause any damage, it will not complete the build process).
+The script should fail with an error if not run from the proper directory.

 Usage of the h2mbuild.sh script:
 Usage: ./h2mbuild.sh [options]